Building payment workflows

 }

-Once the method is called and the customer provides the required SCA, a unique Source in a chargeable state is returned.
+});After the method is called and customers complete any required SCA, a unique source is returned.

-In this flow, customers enter credit card information and save it to their account during a one-off transaction.
+In this one-off flow, customers enter payment information and save it to their account.

 Yes